purseclab/Pieces/README.md

 # Pieces
 **Pieces** is a highly programmable language-agnostic automatic program compartmentalization framework.
-Pieces can be programmed to partition programs based on various criteria, including method of isolation between compartments.
-For queries, either use GitHub issues (preferred method), or email the authors ([Arslan Khan](mailto:khan253@purdue.edu?subject=[GitHub]%20Source%20Han%20Sans)).
+Pieces can be programmed to partition programs based on various criteria, including methods of isolation between compartments.
+For queries, either use GitHub issues (preferred method) or email the authors ([Arslan Khan](mailto:khan253@purdue.edu?subject=[GitHub]%20Source%20Han%20Sans)).

-## Dependencies:
+## Dependencies
 Pieces is written on top of the following tools:
 1. SVF v2.2+
 1. Checked-C 12 (Also provided as builtin binary)

 Please see the corresponding projects for installation details.
 Feel free to ask any questions about the installation of any of the projects.

-## Source Code Details.
+## Source Code Details
 The source code is organized into three big submodules:

 1. Partitioner: The main static analyzer that converts a monolithic firmware to a partitioned firmware.